Dry Land: History

 After its release as an album track and single, "Dry Land" was re-released on several collections of Armatrading's work: Live at the Bijou Cafe, (1977); Love and Affection, (1996); Love and Affection: Joan Armatrading Classics 1975–1983 (2003); and Joan Armatrading: Gold (2005).

 "Dry Land" was a favourite of DJ John Peel and appears on the compilation album Kat's Karavan: The History Of John Peel On The Radio.

+Critical reception

+Upon its release as a single, Alex Gordon of the Harborough Mail stated, "One of our biggest up-and-coming talents with a solidly compelling chunk of emotion from her superb album Back to the Night."
+Martin Lilleker of the Darlington Evening Despatch wrote, "Just listen to her deep sexy vocals on this ballad and I am sure you will realise she is worth a lot of time and listening."

 Covers

 The song was covered by Irish singer Freddie White and released on his album Do You Do in 1981.